Obsidian-StudiosInc/canvas-dark-purple/README.md

 A dark Canvas style with purple highlights

 This is an initial theme, and is a work in progress.
+Contributions are welcomed!

 ## Configuration